 Liaison Committee on Medical Education

 The Liaison Committee on Medical Education (LCME) is the nationally recognized accrediting authority for medical education programs leading to the M.D. degree in U.S. and Canadian medical schools.
 The LCME is sponsored by the Association of American Medical Colleges (AAMC) and the American Medical Association (AMA).
 The LCME accreditation process has two general aims: to certify that a medical education program meets prescribed standards for function, structure, and performance; and to promote institutional and programmatic self-evaluation and improvement.
 In January 2012, the SOM had a full-scale LCME accreditation review.
-The next LCME site visit is in January 2020, with self-study reviews taking place throughout 2019.
+Self-study reviews took place throughout 2019 and the next LCME site visit is in January 2020.

 Physician Assistant Program leading to the Physician Assistant Master's Degree

 The OHSU Physician Assistant (P.A.)
 Program receives programmatic accreditation from the Accreditation Review Commission on Education for the Physician Assistant, which protects the interests of the public and physician assistant profession by defining the standards for physician assistant education and evaluating physician assistant educational programs to ensure their compliance with those standards.
-In May 2008, the OHSU P.A.
-Program awarded Continued Accreditation for six years, which was then extended to seven years.
-The date for the next full review of the program by the ARC-PA will be in May 2015.
+See the Specialized Accreditation page for P.A. program details.

 Division of Management Program leading to the Master's and M.B.A.
 Degrees